 The Company applies ASC 280, "Segment Reporting" ("ASC 280").
+Operating segments are defined as components of an enterprise for which separate financial information is available and is evaluated regularly by the chief operating decision maker.
 Segments are managed separately and can be described as follows: